Slava0135/DIFFuzzer/docs/QEMU.md

 ### First boot

-> Note: cloud images come with 2 GB root file system which may fill up quickly.
+> Cloud images come with 2 GB root file system which may fill up quickly.
 If image is resized (using `qemu-img`) __before__ booting with cloud-init seed image, the file system will be resized automatically.
 Otherwise, see the section below about resizing file system.

+Install `qemu` packages (e.g. `qemu-system-x86_64`).
+Package names can vary in different distributions.

 Execute: